aws-kr-tnc/moving-to-serverless-workshop-1d/lab-guide/LAB02.md

 * <div>Icons made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>

 ## TASK 5.
-Deploy Application with ElasticBeanstalk.
+Deploy Application with ElasticBeanstalk

 If the previous TASK was successfully completed, you will see the following screen.